-QUESTION: What happens if I get a subsidy but don’t really qualify?
-Or what happens if my income changes after I’ve already received a subsidy?
+Q: What happens if my income changes after I’ve already received a subsidy?

 If your income changes mid-year, you have the option of going back to the government exchange (or the other site where you originally applied for your subsidy) to have your subsidy amount adjusted for the remainder of the year, based on your updated income information.

 Make sure to report any changes in income throughout the year, as you may become eligible or ineligible for subsidies mid-year.
 If you don’t report your income, you could end up with a large tax bill at the end of the year or miss out on subsidies you could have received.

 Q: What if I’m offered coverage through my employer but it’s too expensive?
 Can I still qualify for a subsidy?

 A: Generally, you cannot use a subsidy to pay for the cost of employer-based health insurance.
 You may be eligible for a government subsidy to purchase insurance through a government-run exchange if your employer’s coverage is considered unaffordable or if it is considered inadequate (that is, if it covers less than 60 percent of the cost of covered benefits).